-Here is another case that was re-done by Dr. Hugh Flax, one of our recommended cosmetic dentists in Atlanta, Georgia.
+Here is another case that was re-done by another one of our network cosmetic dentists.

 Even though all ceramic is the only crown I recommend for front teeth, I do not recommend asking your dentist to do this kind of crown unless the dentist has suggested it as an option.
 All porcelain crowns generally require special bonding techniques that are unfamiliar to many dentists, and we have heard many unfortunate stories of dentists who thought they could meet the expectations of their patients who requested special cosmetic techniques, but they didn’t know how to do them properly.
 Click here to read more about why some dentists prefer placing porcelain fused to metal crowns.

 - You may want to check our general page about dental crowns to learn about that.

 - Some dentists are proposing placing Lumineers over old crowns rather than replacing them.
 Dr. Hall explains why this is a bad idea.